carmine560/trading-assistant/README.md

 page using the `-r` option beforehand.
 The following option creates the `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\hypersbi2_assistant.ps1` startup script, which can process the above options and start Hyper SBI 2.
-This script forcibly stops and restarts Hyper SBI 2 if it is already running, potentially discarding unsaved state.
+This script forcibly stops and restarts Hyper SBI 2 if it is already running, discarding unsaved state.

 > **Note**: This option adds virtual environment activation to the startup
 > script if the `.venv\Scripts\Activate.ps1` script exists.